Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 Looking for other ideas to save money?

-Here are my favorite money saving resources:
+Here are my favourite money-saving resources:

 Rakuten

-Rakuten (formerly Ebates) is great because you can get up to 40% back for shopping online at over 2500 stores – many of which you would normally shop at like Amazon, eBay, Macy’s, Kohl’s etc. It’s FREE to sign up.
+Rakuten (formerly Ebates) is great because you can get up to 40% back for shopping online at over 2500 stores – many of which you would normally shop at, like Amazon, eBay, Macy’s, Kohl’s etc. It’s FREE to sign up.

 For U.S. residents, Rakuten will give you a welcome bonus of $10 after making your first online purchase of $25 or more.
 For Canadians, it’s a $5 welcome bonus for signing up.
 You can read more about how to use Rakuten here!